MuiruriVivian/RECOMMENDER-SYSTEM---PHASE-4-PROJECT/README.md

 2. Content-Based Filtering: Recommend items similar to what a user has liked before.

-3. Hybrid Approach (Optional): Combine multiple recommendation techniques for better accuracy.
+3. Hybrid Approach: Combine multiple recommendation techniques for better accuracy.

-4. Performance Evaluation: Assess the effectiveness of different models using evaluation metrics such as RMSE (Root Mean Squared Error)
+4. Performance Evaluation: Assess the effectiveness of different models using evaluation metrics such as RMSE (Root Mean Squared Error) and Cosine Similarities